Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 Food & Diet

 Elegant corys are omnivores with a feeding style that reflects their mid-water tendencies.
 While they do forage along the substrate like other corydoras, they’re also happy to grab food as it drifts through the water column.
-This makes them somewhat easier to feed in community setups compared to strictly bottom-dwelling corys, because they’ll intercept sinking food at mid-tank height rather than waiting for everything to hit the bottom.
+This makes them easier to feed in community setups compared to strictly bottom-dwelling corys, because they’ll intercept sinking food at mid-tank height rather than waiting for everything to hit the bottom.

 A quality sinking pellet or wafer should form the base of their diet.
 Hikari sinking wafers, Repashy gel foods, and similar products are all readily accepted.
 Supplement regularly with frozen or live foods: bloodworms, brine shrimp, daphnia, tubifex worms, and microworms are all excellent choices.
 Because they feed at multiple levels, you can also offer slow-sinking granules that they’ll pick off as the food drifts down.